zanemroue/EC463-miniproject/Report.md

-exercise01:
+## exercise01:

-The max_bright value we found was around 50000, while the min_bright value when the sensor was covered with a hand was around 600
+  - The max_bright value we found was around 50000, while the min_bright value when the sensor was covered with a hand was around 600

-exercise02:
+## exercise02:

-We decided to play the Star Wars Darth Vader theme song
+  - We decided to play the Star Wars Darth Vader theme song

-exercise03:
+## exercise03:

+  - The documentation for this exercise is found in the README.md